-I require the Deposit portion of my fee when we sign the contract.
+I require the Deposit portion of my fee when you hire me.
 This secures your date on my calendar and my on-call availability during your birth month (4 weeks).

 The Balance of the fee can be paid in whatever portions you choose, as long as the total is paid by the time you reach 36 weeks gestation.

 Payment can be made through my online store using Paypal (which allows for the use of credit cards).
 Special arrangements can be made for payments by cash, money order, or check.

 Tell me/us about your philosophy about childbirth and supporting women and their partners through labor.